 © Università degli Studi di Padova - Credits: HCE Web agency

-Within the Conference's challenging conceptual and empirical framework, the Department of Political Science, Law and International Studies, the Human Rights Centre “Antonio Papisca” and the UNESCO Chair “Human Rights, Democracy and Peace” of the of the University of Padova have launched, in cooperation with other 5 international human rights research institutes a call for papers open to human rights scholars, researchers as well as Ph.D candidates.
+Within the Conference's challenging conceptual and empirical framework the Human Rights Centre “Antonio Papisca” and the UNESCO Chair “Human Rights, Democracy and Peace” of the of the University of Padova have launched, in tight cooperation with other international human rights research institutes a call for papers open to human rights scholars, researchers as well as Ph.D candidates.

 You will be asked to provide an abstract of maximum 250 words, information about authors, up to 4 key-words and a reference to one of the conference’s panel topics.

 Notification of acceptance will be sent by 12th October.

 For accepted abstracts, the submission of a working paper before the Conference is strongly encouraged.
 This will also help preparing the manuscript for the publication opportunities provided in the context of this event.

 Panel proposed and managed by Lisa Heschl and Gerd Oberleitner, University of Graz